 In the heart of the 1000 Islands, amidst the St. Lawrence Seaway, Alexandria Bay welcomes you.
-A place of year-round beauty, Alexandria Bay boasts plenty of activities for leisure travel, families and sportsmen alike.
-Enjoy craft fairs, pirate days, lives blues and entertainment nearly every day of the week on the shores of Alexandria Bay.
-An events calendar and more details about current events is available on the web.
+This quaint village is home to the famous Boldt Castle on St. Lawrence River.
+Alexandria Bay is a place of year-round beauty, boasting plenty of activities for leisure travel, families, and sportsmen alike.
+Book a day cruise, charter a fishing guide, rent a boat, visit state parks, and shop local retail stores.
+An events calendar and more details are available on the web.

 Jefferson County is a premier summer destination in northern New York.
 Visit beautiful beaches and shoreline, hike in state parks, or just relax and enjoy the clean air and lovely surroundings.

 A part of American history and local folklore, Singer Castle on Dark Island is located on the St. Lawrence Seaway.
 Tour the unique history of the hunting lodge of Commodore Frederick Gilbert Bourne.
 See many of the secret passages and speculate their use!
 Forty-five minute guided tours are scheduled throughout the day and include the great hall, library, breakfast room, terrace, bedrooms and even the fourth floor dormitory.

 The Thousand Islands - Clayton Chamber of Commerce invites you to a region where charm and hospitality is a tradition.
 Clayton is a river village, surrounded by the St. Lawrence River, just minutes from the Canadian border.
 You'll find shops and galleries; museums; and outdoor activities ranging from fishing to golfing, diving, kayaking and hiking- all within walking distance.
 A registry of lodging, attractions and local businesses is on the web.